 When you’re lost and alone in the great outdoors you need every advantage you can get.
 Listed below are a few really, really neat ideas for gear you might want to carry with you:

-Designed by British engineer James Bentham, the solar kettle allows you to boil water without electricity, fire or heat of any kind.
+This solar kettle allows you to boil water without electricity, fire or heat of any kind.
 You can use it any time there is sunlight.
-Two exterior reflectors help the thermal vacuum tube maximize solar energy, which enables the water inside to boil.
-Better yet, the outside remains cool to the touch even when the water inside is boiling hot.
-It holds approximately half a litre of water, and take a while to boil it–around two hours when the water is very cold–but in survival situations, when contaminated water needs to be sterilized, or when seawater needs to be desalinated, there’s nothing better around if no fire can be had.
-It has a long life–approximately 25 years–so it’s well worth buying for emergency situations.
+Water will boil in 20-49 minutes, depending on surrounding temperature.
+Scratch and weather-resistant outer casing.
+In survival situations, when contaminated water needs to be sterilized, or when seawater needs to be desalinated, there’s nothing better around if no fire can be had.
+Well worth buying for emergency situations.

 We have a couple of these just in case.
 It’s a personal water filter that enables you to have immediate access to good drinking water.
 The beauty of the Lifestraw is that you don’t even need a cup–you can put one end of the straw in water and drink through it.
 Lifestraw can filter over 264 gallons of water of dangerous bacteria and protozoa and the removal rate exceeds EPA standard for water filtration.
 It doesn’t filter heavy metals or viruses, and you cannot use it for desalinization, but for twenty dollars and an indefinite shelf life you get good value for money.